 1) Traditional Referrals

 Even after being referred to you by a friend, people will still take the time to check you out online.
-68 percent of consumers trust opinions posted online.
+Hubspot found 70 percent of people trust consumer reviews online.
 That’s why testimonials on your site help convert referral leads even when you’re not part of the process.

 3) Online Recommendations and Reviews

-While this doesn’t directly put a new lead in your hands, reviews and recommendations on your site (and third party sites) are a huge boon for your business.
-88 percent of consumers trust online reviews as much as personal recommendations.
+While this doesn’t directly put a new lead in your hands, reviews and recommendations on your site and third party sites are a huge boon for your business.
+85 percent of consumers trust online reviews as much as personal recommendations.

-So when you’re asking your clients for referral business, you need to ask them for a specific action (write a review on this site, let me interview you, etc.) and be specific about what you’re asking them for (contact information, review on Yelp, feedback about my service).
+So when you’re asking your clients for referral business, ask them for a specific action and be specific about what you’re asking them.
+For example, “please leave me a review on my Yelp page about our time working together.”
 This is the biggest improvement you can make in your referral process.

-Referrals are the lifeblood of most small and medium sized businesses.
-Whether you’re a realtor, loan officer or salon owner, the three secrets to getting new referral business are the same:
+Referrals are the lifeblood of most small and medium-sized businesses.
+Whether you’re a realtor, loan officer or salon owner, the three secrets to getting referral business are the same:

-- Happy customers are happy to help you (so get over your fear of asking).
+- Happy customers are happy to help you, so worry less about asking.

-- The best time to ask for referrals is after your client has received value from you (and let you know that they have).
+- The best time to ask for referrals is after your client has received value from you and they communicate that to you.

-- When someone is ready to help you out, you need to be ready to guide them.
+- When someone is ready to help you out, be ready to make the process easy for them.